-These funds focus on essential housing assistance for the MODOC offender population with the greatest challenges.
-These offenders are violent and/or sex offenders who lack a home plan, a support system or any resources in the community.
-In addition to housing assistance, this program provides the offender comprehensive services based on individual needs.
+Even though these funds focus on essential start-up items for the MODOC offender population with the greatest challenges, the program includes an intensive process to provide comprehensive services based on individual needs.
 The R2R program begins with constant communication between the staff at MODOC and CJM.
 Over the past several decades, CJM has developed trusted working relationships with MODOC staff inside facilities and in area probation and parole offices.
 When a medium-to-high risk inmate is ready for release, has a violent/sex offense and lacks a home plan, MODOC staff contact CJM's intake coordinator, and the inmate completes a one-page application.
 Based on program capacity, the coordinator immediately sets an interview with the inmate to determine his/her needs, and CJM's ability to meet those needs.
 Unfortunately, housing and services for sex offenders has become scarce and expensive.
 Therefore, CJM does not possess the necessary resources/funding to meet all the housing and services needs of this increasing population.

-Through this application/project, CJM will intake/accept at least 20 of these inmates and begin preparing for their release.
+Through this application/project, CJM will intake/accept at least 40 of these inmates and begin preparing for their release.
 This procedure consists of the housing coordinator prep a small apartment leased by CJM (cleaning, safety check and furnish with all necessary household items - everything from a bed to utensils) and the Director of Client Services (clinician) review the inmate's paperwork with the R2R staff/team.
-Upon their release date, CJM's clinician conducts an initial assessment with the now ex-offender to confirm his/her needs - mental health, substance abuse, physical health, employment, etc. - and assign a case manager.
+Upon their release date, CJM's clinician conducts an initial assessment with the now exoffender/new offender to confirm his/her needs - mental health, substance abuse, physical health, employment, etc. - and assign a case manager.
 With continued collaboration with the offender's parole officer, the case manager immediately begins the program orientation.
-This includes introducing the offender to his/her new apartment/neighborhood, the transportation system, program guidelines, initial paperwork/bi-monthly assessments as well as the collaborative creation of an Individualized Service Plan (ISP) with specific goals to help achieve overall health, employment and self-sufficiency.
+This includes introducing the offenders to his/her new apartment/neighborhood, the transportation system, program guidelines, initial paperwork/bi-monthly assessments as well as the collaborative creation of an Individualized Service Plan (ISP) with specific goals to help achieve overall health, employment and self-sufficiency.